mellow-18/arduino-automate-kitchen-exhaust-fan-on-smoke-and-temp-change/README.md

 9. Hot gum gun or 2 way gum tape
 10. Testers & Multimeter
 11. Laptop to compile code on Arduino IDE

+# Note: Download the .ino file and directly upload the file on the Arduino IDE.
+# Verify & Upload

+# Done.